What is the function of Public Safety Communications?

-The departments primary role is to provide 9-1-1 services and dispatch services for the Wylie Police Department and Fire Department.
-Other functions include operating and maintaining the city's radio communications systems, operating and maintaining the Outdoor Warning System and providing public education about 9-1-1 services.
+The department' s primary role is to provide 9-1-1 services and dispatch services for the Wylie Police Department and Wylie Fire Rescue.
+Other functions include operating and maintaining the city's radio communications systems, operating and maintaining the Outdoor Warning System, and providing public education about 9-1-1 services.

 What is Enhanced 9-1-1?

-A computerized system which displays the phone number and location of 9-1-1 callers.
-This system allows communications personnel to know where a call originates from, even if the caller cannot speak.
+It is a computerized system that displays the phone number and location of 9-1-1 callers.
+This system allows communications personnel to know where a call originates, even if the caller cannot speak.
 Even if the number you are calling from is unlisted or unpublished, the information will still be displayed.
 Enhanced 9-1-1 is available for cellular and VoIP technologies if your carrier provides the service.

-Call 9-1-1 in the event of a Police, Fire or Medical EMERGENCY.
-If you have a situation which requires the response of emergency personnel, call 9-1-1.
+Call 9-1-1 in the event of a police, fire or medical EMERGENCY.
+If you have a situation that requires the response of emergency personnel, call 9-1-1.
 Do not call 9-1-1 to ask routine questions, seek information about traffic tickets, to get directions, or to ask for information about prisoners in jail.
-If you are in doubt about whether your situation is an emergency; then play it safe and call 9-1-1.
+If you are in doubt about whether your situation is an emergency, play it safe and call 9-1-1.

 Yes!
-Before being assigned to take 9-1-1 calls, each Dispatcher undergoes over 6 months of classroom and hands-on training, under the supervision of a Trainer.
-Dispatchers then undergo an additional 1000 hours of training to enable them to perform other tasks, such as police or fire dispatching.
-In addition, all dispatchers are trained in Emergency Medical Dispatch, to assist with medical emergency 9-1-1 calls, as well as numerous State and National Certifications.
+Before being assigned to take 9-1-1 calls, each dispatcher undergoes over six months of classroom and hands-on training, under the supervision of a trainer.
+Dispatchers then undergo an additional 1,000 hours of training to enable them to perform other tasks, such as police or fire dispatching.
+In addition, all dispatchers are trained in Emergency Medical Dispatch to assist with medical emergency 9-1-1 calls as well as numerous state and national certifications.